devmithun7/Legacy-Task/README.md

 ### 4. **LLM-based application**

-### Part 5: Web Application - Mental Health Counseling and LLM Integration
+### 5. Web Application - Mental Health Counseling and LLM Integration

 This web application is part of a larger project and focuses on providing personalized mental health assistance by leveraging a pre-trained large language model (LLM) and advanced similarity search techniques.
 The app combines user-friendly interfaces with powerful backend technologies to deliver relevant information and actionable insights for mental health challenges.